 When paying from your Float Cash Balance:

-- Top up your Float business's Float balance from Banking > Funding > Transfer Funds.
+- Top up your Float business's Float balance from Accounts > "+Add Funds".
 See: Funding Overview

 - To add funds in the time it takes to send an email, use Interac e-Transfer.
 See: Funding Your Business's Float Balance with Interac e-Transfer